0 and 1 Translator

 How do I convert text to binary?

 Type or paste your text into the input field above.
-The tool instantly converts each character to its binary representation (8-bit ASCII/UTF-8).
+The text to binary converter instantly translates each character to its binary representation.
 For example, "Hello" becomes "01001000 01100101 01101100 01101100 01101111".
 All processing happens in your browser — no data is sent to any server.

 How do I convert binary to text?

-Switch to "Binary → Text" mode using the direction toggle.
-Paste your binary string (space-separated groups like "01001000 01100101" or continuous like "0100100001100101").
-The tool auto-detects the format and converts it to readable text instantly.
+Switch to "Binary to Text" mode.
+Paste a binary string with spaces, commas, or continuous 8-bit groups such as "01001000 01100101" or "0100100001100101".
+The tool converts the 0s and 1s back to readable text instantly.

 What is binary code?